 I often wonder what I could possibly do to contribute to our ever-changing world.
-During my adolescent years, I recall happy memories going downstairs to our basement and pretend that I was a teacher.
+During my adolescent years, I recall happy memories of going downstairs to our basement and pretending that I was a teacher.

 There I was talking in an empty room displaying math problems on a blackboard, a gift I received for my birthday.
 My students were my toy dolls.
 Needless to say, I never did become a teacher, but my love for children increased with each passing day.

 After my three children were considered adults, I realized the most precious together time was reading to them.
 It didn’t matter if it was a bedtime story or just fun leisure time reading.
 Those memories will linger in my heart forever.